How to Finger Crochet a Bag: No Hook, No Problem

 If you are new to crochet entirely and want to understand the fundamentals, our comprehensive how to crochet for beginners guide covers all the basics from holding yarn to reading patterns.
 For troubleshooting common issues like tension problems or curling edges, check out our articles on how to fix crochet tension and why your crochet is curling.

-Once you have mastered the basic finger crochet bag pattern, there are endless ways to personalize it.
-The most obvious customization is size: use fewer foundation chains (4 or 5) for a small pouch or coin purse, or increase to 8 or more chains for a large market tote.
-The height is equally adjustable — work fewer rows for a short cosmetic bag or add more rows for a tall yoga mat carrier.
+Once you’ve got the basic bag down, there are endless ways to personalize it.
+The obvious one is size: use fewer foundation chains (4 or 5) for a small pouch, or 8+ for a large market tote.
+Height is just as adjustable, fewer rows for a short cosmetic bag, more for a tall carrier.

 Frequently Asked Questions